breatheco-de/content/src/content/how-to/convert-list-to-string-in-python.md

+---
+title: "Convert List to String in Python
+subtitle: "A simple way to convert a list to a string in Python using the join() method."
+tags: ["python", "list"]
+date: "2020-10-19T16:36:30+00:00"
+authors: []
+status: "published"

+---

 # Convert List to String in Python

 Let's see a simple way to convert a list to a string in Python using the `.join()` method as follows: